tian-lt/mep-poc/readme.md

-# Mathematical Expression Parser - PoC
+# Arithmetic Expressions Parser - PoC
-A hand-written recursive-descent parser that parses simple mathematical expressions which are usually used by scientific calculator.
+A hand-written recursive-descent parser that parses simple arithmetic expressions which are usually used by scientific calculator.
 This is a PoC(proof of concept) codebase.
 Not ready for production usage.

+## Build AEP

+### Prerequisites

+Before starting to build the code base, it's required to make sure your dev-environment has [vcpkg][1] installed and below listed package(s) is(are) ready as well.

+Note the default triplet that `make.ps1` is using is `x64-windows`.

+- gtest

+### Steps to build source code

+1. Clone this repository into a local directory.
+Let's say it's `C:\users\happy\aep`.
+1. `cd` to the local directory.
+In this example: `C: && cd C:\users\happy\aep`.
+1. Run `make.ps1`to generate a build folder for development works.
+   1. Note that the first run requires a path to [vcpkg][1]'s root folder.
+For example: `make.ps1 -VcpkgRoot='C:\users\happy\vcpkg'`
+1. `cd` to the build folder.
+In this example: `cd .\build`.
+1. Run `cmake --build . -j8` to build the source code into native binaries.
+1. Run `ctest . -j16` to test the code base.

-## MEP Expression Specification
+## AEP Expression Specification

-MEP Expression is a [context-free language]([Context-free language - Wikipedia](https://en.wikipedia.org/wiki/Context-free_language)) (CFL).
+AEP Expression is a [context-free language]([Context-free language - Wikipedia](https://en.wikipedia.org/wiki/Context-free_language)) (CFL).

 Operators